-This satellite infrastructure allows the video recording of images and sound from the venues, where the cultural events take place and their broadcast in real time from the main Base Station.
+This satellite infrastructure allows the video recording of images and sound from venues, where cultural events take place and their broadcast in real time from the main Base Station.
 Following this, the signal is transmitted to the satellite where it is retransmitted, in order to be received by the remote screening venues.
-The following figure 2 depicts a general image of the infrastructure.
+The following Fig 2 depicts a general image of the infrastructure.

-ase Station Venue Venue Venue Figure 2: Schematic Depiction of the Infrastructure
+Figure 2: General Depiction of the Infrastructure

-3.1.
-Transmission Base Station
+A. Transmission Base Station

 The indicative architecture of the system will be described next.
-Initially, the transmission base station, which is depicted in figure 3, comprises the following units:
+Initially, the Transmission Base Station, which is depicted in Fig 3, comprises the following units:

-The IP Encapsulator, the Multiplexer, the QPSK modulator (DVB-S compliant), which modulates and encodes the satellite data, the Up Converter, the High Power Amplifier (HPA), the transmission antenna, one router and finally 2 PCs.
+The IP Encapsulator, the Multiplexer, the QPSK modulator (DVB-S compliant), which modulates and encodes the satellite data, the Up Converter, the High Power Amplifier (HPA), the transmission antenna, one router and finally two PCs.
 The Transmission Base Station must have maximum flexibility and maximum exploitation of bandwidth based on the relevant Link Budget.